TSMaitry/alaterm/INSTALL.md

 If you re-run `bash 00-alaterm.bash install` with an existing installation, then any non-destructive updates will be automatically applied.
+This only updates alaterm itself, not the Linux software.

 ### WHERE ALATERM IS INSTALLED